 Other Names: Obstructed Oviduct

 Hens with oviduct impactions require surgery to remove the contents causing the obstruction (salpingotomy).
 Severe or chronic cases may require the complete removal of the oviduct (salpingohysterectomy).
-Hormone implants are also indicated to help prevent impactions from reoccurring.
+Hormone implants are a less risky alternative to stop hens from continuing to lay eggs.

 Clinical Signs